LaureZanna/website/content/publication/David-et-al-2017b.md

 publication_types = ["2"]

 # Publication name and optional abbreviated version.
-publication = "Minor Revisions, Journal of Statistical Mechanics: Theory and Experiment" publication_short = ""
+publication = "In Press, Journal of Statistical Mechanics: Theory and Experiment" publication_short = ""

 # Abstract and optional shortened version.